isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

 accordion-g:
   - title: If we opt for solemnization via video link, can the bride, groom, witnesses and guests be in the same venue?
 Is there a limit to the number of guests in the same venue?
     content: |
       The bride, groom, and witnesses can be in the same location if they belong to the same household.
-If the solemnization is held in the home, then in line with the safe distancing measures, you must not have more than eight visitors in your home.
+If the solemnization is held in the home, then in line with the safe distancing measures, you must not have more than five visitors in your home.
 Other guests may wish to join in through the video link instead.
 Such processes through video links are to enable marriage solemnizations to take place in a safe manner.

 accordion-h:
   - title: For a zoning arrangement, can I have as many zones as I want?